stoeps13/connections-doc/source/admin/install/t_non-root_install.md

 By default, only root users have the necessary permissions to install an HCL Connections deployment.
 On the AIX and Linux operating systems, you can permit non-root users to install the product by changing their permissions to access certain data directories.
 On the Windows™ operating system, the user must be a member of the administrator group.

+!!! note
-**Note:** The non-root user must be the same user who installed IBM® WebSphere® Application Server.
+    The non-root user must be the same user who installed IBM® WebSphere® Application Server.

 To grant the necessary permissions to a non-root user, complete the following steps: